ignite/cli/dev-env-setup.md

 # Set Up Your Starport Development Environment

-To ensure you have a successful experience developing with Starport, ensure that your local system meets these technical requirements.
+To ensure you have a successful experience developing with Starport, make sure that your local system meets these technical requirements.

 Starport is supported for the following operating systems: